joshtynjala/actionscript-3.0-developers-guide/display/display-programming/traversing-the-display-list.md

 <div>

-As you’ve seen, the display list is a tree structure.
+As you've seen, the display list is a tree structure.
 At the top of the tree is the Stage, which can contain multiple display objects.
 Those display objects that are themselves display object containers can contain other display objects, or display object containers.